mfaani/mfaani/content/posts/interviewing/how-to-calculate-the-middle-index.md

 - You will drop three items: `(2, 7, 20)` if you’re looking for `24`, `40`, `99`.
 - You will drop five items: `(2, 7, 24, 40, 99)` if you’re looking for `20`.

-👆 isn't to tell you think how many you're dropping.
+👆 isn't to make you think how many you're dropping.
 It's just once you realize you're not always cutting in half, things actually start to make more sense.
-Personally it helped me visualize what’s happening easier…

 ### Conclusion